EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/authprovider.md

 ```
 The export auth provider exports the specified provider into a JSON file.
 If the filename parameter is not specified, stdout is used.

-The project can be specified either by its name or by its URL name.
 ## Authentication Provider import
 Provide the name of the json file for the auth provider you wish to import.
 ```
 liveapicreatoradmin authprovider import  --importtFile myauthprovider.json
 ```
 The import project imports the specified auth provider into a JSON file.
-If the filename parameter is not specified, stdin is used.
+If the filename parameter is not specified, stdin is used. (you can pipe the json file to the import)